grezniczek/redcap_survey_auth/docs/implementation.md

 Before a public response exists, a session-bound flow identifier separates starts in different tabs.
 The identifier has no authority without its matching session grant. `redcap_survey_page_top` adds navigation fields only; it is not the authorization gate.

 After an authorized save, `redcap_save_record` binds the confirmed response to a continuation grant.
 It consumes a request-local authorization decision and checks the hook's scope. `redcap_survey_complete` removes the matching response grant.
 A grant for one response or repeat instance is not project-wide authorization.

+REDCap's Start over clears data directly without invoking the ordinary save hook.
+The early gate authorizes the reset and binds its response ID to the validated response hash.
+At `redcap_survey_page_top`, the module verifies the same record/event/instrument/instance and confirms that core cleared the response status, then restores only the authentication values retained in the grant through the same metadata writer used at login.
+It reloads the response without the reset parameter because core already built the form with cleared values.
+Original username, directory attributes and timestamp are preserved; no new authentication event or record is created.
+Allow writing off prevents restoration.
+A restoration failure stops rendering, revokes the grant and requests reauthentication.
+Older grants without a value snapshot require reauthentication before the reset can run.

 Policy revisions include loaded settings and, for surveys, the data dictionary.
 Changes can require fresh login.
 Table-authenticated grants additionally check account suspension and a revision derived from password/salt storage.
 LDAP credentials are checked at login, not continuously against the directory.